Anushka Sharma: I'm Not A Newcomer & I Don't Have To Do Movies Just For The Heck Of It

 I have reached a level of security and position where I can take the time to do a film that I want to do.
 I am not a newcomer who has to do films for the heck of it.
 Even when I was a newcomer I was not doing it.
 I am ok with that.
 I have gained that position," she said.

-Anushka Sharma Dons The Producers Hat
+Anushka Sharma Dons The Producer's Hat

 The actor, however, has no plans to go slow when it comes to production.
 "The show that we are doing for Amazon Prime Video and for Netflix does require time.
 If I am producing a film in which I am acting, I have taken out time from my schedule to do it.